1cbyc/1cbyc-trading-bot/README.md

 # 1cbyc Trading Bot

-This is going to be a simple trading bot to execute buy and sell with a simple strategy and i will be updating with more strategies soon.
+This is going to be a simple trading bot to execute buy and sell with a simple strategy i created and i will be updating with more strategies soon. also, i will classify it to stocks, crypto, currency and metals soon enough.

 ## How to Use my Bot